Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Numerical results

 \subsubsection{Estimating the significance of the Dirac forces}

-To estimate the significance of the Dirac forces we consider the case of electron-proton plasma ($\mu\ll 1$) with immobile ions.
-To assess the relative strength of the Dirac forces acting on the electrons compared to the ``fluid forces'' due to pressure and convection, we take the zeroth and the first-order velocity moment of the electron Vlasov equation in 1D-1V to obtain:
+To estimate the significance of the Dirac forces we consider the case of electron-proton plasma ($\mu\ll 1$) with immobile protons.
+To assess the relative strength of the Dirac forces acting on the electrons compared to the ``fluid forces'' due to pressure and convection, we take the zeroth and the first-order velocity moments of the electron Vlasov equation in 1D-1V to obtain:

 where $u_e = n_e^{-1} \int d^3v\, f_ev$.
 Using \eqref{0th_moment} to reformulate \eqref{1st_moment} we find the following momentum equation:

 where

 The first two terms in the right hand side (rhs) of \eqref{mom_eq} correspond to ``fluid forces'' while the rest of the terms in the rhs are Dirac force densities.
 To quantify the relative strength of the Dirac forces compared to the fluid forces we investigate the evolution of the ratio: